linhngkh/helsinki-bike-frontend/README.md

 I learn to deploy backend on Docker because not only I want to surprise you but also I see how useful Docker is.

+This is the first time I get to know and execute Cypress Testing and the task is really fun and informative.
+It seems to be the same when I use Chrome Dev Tool to debug errors.

 I know that my app is still incomplete as a normal travel app, both frontend and backend.
 Therefore, there still be a ground for improving it in the future.
 - [Project Improvement](#improvement)